Ozi97/CarND-Behavioral-Cloning-P3/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-* The outcome of this project was to derive a model using deep learning to drive a car autonomously on a simulated track.
-Training data is collected from a human driving the simulator.
-The collected images for every frame and corresponding steering angles are generalized to predict steering angles for new frames.
+*The goal of this project was to drive a car autonomously on a simulated track using deep learning.
+Training data was collected from a human driving the simulator.
+Images and corresponding steering angles for every frame were colleted to generalized and predict steering angles for new frames.
 The model is validated on a new track*

 **Overview**
 ---